Special Offer 15% on selected products starts on November 3rd, Use code ESKAPAS24

 Best Greek Islands for Travelers with Disabilities

-Usually, larger islands are better for travelers with reduced mobility, as more accessibility facilities are normally available.
-Some of the largest islands in Greece are: Crete, Rhodes, Corfu, Lesvos, Samos, Zante and Syros.
+Usually, larger islands are better for travelers with reduced mobility, as more accessibility facilities are generally available.
+Some of the largest islands in Greece are Crete, Rhodes, Corfu, Lesvos, Samos, Zante, and Syros.
 Some of the best beaches on the Greek islands are equipped with a SEATRAC service, offering independent sea access for people with reduced mobility.
 There are several wheelchair-friendly accommodation options in Greece.
-On the Greek islands, you can stay at an all-inclusive hotel with ramps, wheelchair-friendly toilets, as well as step-free access to the communal areas.
+On the Greek islands, you can stay at an all-inclusive hotel with ramps, wheelchair-friendly toilets, and step-free access to the communal areas.
 For more privacy and comfort, you can also find private villas with enhanced accessibility amenities.

 Best wheelchair-friendly Greek islands

-There are around 227 inhabited island in Greece, with a staggering islands being more accessible to people with disabilities .
-These are CorfuCrete Rhodesi, Kythnos and Syros.
-Find more information about accommodation, activities and beaches on the Greek islands below.
+There are around 227 inhabited islands in Greece, and a staggering number of islands are more accessible to people with disabilities.
+These are Corfu, Crete, Rhodes, Kythnos, and Syros.
+Find more information about accommodation, activities, and beaches on the Greek islands below.

 Corfu